MIDS-scaling-up/v2/week03/hw/README.md

 ## Please note that this homework is graded

 ## Instructions
-The objective of this homework is to build a lightweight IoT application pipeline with components running both on the edge (your Nvidia Jetson TX2) and the cloud (a VM in Softlayer).
-We also request that you pay attention to the architecture: write the application in a modular way, and such that it could be run on pretty much any low power edge device or hub (e.g. Raspberry Pi or Raspberry Pi Zero) and a cheap Cloud VM - or, indeed, another low power edge device connected to some kind of storage instead of a Cloud VM.
+The objective of this homework is to build a lightweight IoT application pipeline with components running both on the edge (your Nvidia Jetson NX) and the cloud (a VM in AWS).
+We also request that you pay attention to the architecture: write the application in a modular way, and such that it could be run on pretty much any low power edge device or hub (e.g. Raspberry Pi or Raspberry Pi Zero) and any cheap Cloud VM - or, indeed, another low power edge device connected to some kind of storage instead of a Cloud VM.

 The overall goal of the assignment is to be able to capture faces in a video stream coming from the edge in real time, transmit them to the cloud in real time, and - for now, just save these faces in the cloud for long term storage.